tony-blake/MD-Simulation/Docking/README.md

 UPDATE: 28/07/18
 ================

-Following the 3 steps in ```2012_ADTtut.pdf``` may result in an error.
+Following the steps in Exercies 1 in ```2012_ADTtut.pdf``` may result in an error.
 When performing step 3 and after the HOH* and * have been added a different warning appears saying no atoms have been selected

 ![screen shot 2018-07-28 at 19 26 33](https://user-images.githubusercontent.com/13021392/43359623-2dc49252-929d-11e8-8a3c-8ff111e5d650.png)

+If this happens close Autodock (not saving the project) and open up Chimera.
+You can use Chimera to perform Autodock Prep (essentially the same first 3 steps as would have been performed in the auto dock procedure).
+After starting Chimera open the protein file (4Y68_A.pdb).
+From the pull down menu go to "tools" in the menu bar and select "Surface Binding Analysis" and then "Dock-Prep".
+Then click "OK" for the next 4 pop-up windows.
+Then save the file as ```4Y68_A.mol2```.
+(For a visual guide to these steps see the ```034-chimera_vina.pdf``` document).
+Then close Chimera.
+Then open up the ```4Y68_A.mol2``` file in Chimera.
+Then save it as ```protein.pdb``` Then open up Autodock and proceed from Exercise 2 of ```2012_ADTtut.pdf```.
+In Exercise 3 select the new protein file you created from Chimera Dock-prep procedure (```protein.pdb```) as the molecule to be selected and save it as a pdbqt file as per the instructions in the exercise.
+Then follow the rest of the exercises to complete the docking procedure.